opensanca/arqv/README.md

-# Arqv - Archtecture Validation
+# Arqv - Architecture Validation

 ## What is this?